ieyring/bitcoin/README.md

 # bitcoin
-Collection of PHP Classes that work with various BitCoinApis
+Simple collection of simple PHP Classes that work with various BitCoinApis for various reasons ;-)